RamandeepSinghMakkar/RamandeepSinghMakkar/README.md

 ## Get in Touch

-Whether you have a question, a project idea, or just want to say hi, feel free to reach out:
+Have a question, project idea, or just want to say hello?
+Feel free to drop me an email:

 - **Email:** [ramandeepsinghmakkar199@gmail.com](mailto:ramandeepsinghmakkar199@gmail.com)

 ---

-*Thanks for visiting my profile!
-Let's build something amazing together!*
+*Thanks for stopping by—let's build something amazing together!*